ACFT Score Chart: What You Need to Know to Crush Your Army Fitness Test

 Analyzing Outcomes and Feedback

-Identify your strengths and weaknesses across each event.
+Identify strengths and weaknesses across each event.

-Seek feedback from your test administrators or unit fitness leaders.
+Seek feedback from your test administrators or unit fitness leaders, as they can offer invaluable insights into your form and technique.

 Recovery and Improvement